 - EOS is supposed to be much more scalable than Ethereum because it uses an advanced mechanism (Delegated Proof-of-Stake + Byzantine Fault Tolerance) to verify transactions.
 It is allegedly capable of achieving 10,000-100,000 transactions per second.

-- Unlike Ethereum, which supports just one coding language, EOS supports multiple languages, including C++.
+- Unlike some of the other top 10 cryptocurrencies, EOS supports multiple languages, including C++.

 - EOS has a highly experienced team with a proven track record.

 Cons of EOS

 - The biggest issue is that the platform has still not been launched so no one knows for sure how good or bad it actually will be.

 Launched in July 2017, EOS raised $700 million in its ICO over by the time January 2018 came by.
 It has raised even more since then.
 As you can see in the picture below, EOS has an on-going ICO which opens up for short time periods at regular intervals.
 You can check more details here.